-SMU launched the final 24 months of The Second Century Campaign at a Volunteer Summit on the Hilltop October 25, during which President R. Gerald Turner also announced a $15 million lead gift from Trustee and Campaign Convening Co-chair Gerald J. Ford ’66, ’69 and Kelli O. Ford and The Gerald J. Ford Family Foundation for a new campus research center.
+SMU launched the final 24 months of The Second Century Campaign at a Volunteer Summit on the Hilltop October 25, during which President R. Gerald Turner also announced a $15 million lead gift from Trustee and Campaign Convening Co-chair Gerald J. Ford ’66, ’69 and Kelli O. Ford and The Gerald J. Ford Family Foundation for a new campus research and innovation building.

 The gift pushed the campaign’s total raised to $800 million, en route to a $1 billion goal.
 The goal was set by SMU’s Board of Trustees in September following the announcement that the campaign had exceeded its original $750 million financial goal more than two years ahead of schedule.

-The new Gerald J. Ford Research Center will provide the nexus that stimulates use of high-performance computing in order to produce more externally funded research, attracting top-quality students and faculty working in an interdisciplinary and collaborative environment.
+The new Gerald J. Ford Research and Innovation Building will provide the nexus that stimulates use of high-performance computing in order to produce more externally funded research, attracting top-quality students and faculty working in an interdisciplinary and collaborative environment.
 Innovative research includes:

 - Broad-scale simulation and forecasting of changes in complex financial markets and consumer behavior in support of dynamic marketing decisions.